 He started with walking, and then running.
 "When I was finally able to run a mile without walking, I got into the routine of building my mileage up on my weekend long run."

 And so begins the long distance rabbit hole.
-As he trained for his first marathon, Greg fell in love with long distance.
+As he trained for his first marathon, Greg fell in love with long distance running.
 Race day rolled around and he felt ready and excited.
 Just before the race, Greg was recovering from a fever — the chemotherapy must have been taking a toll on his body — but he toed the line and ran his first full marathon.
 Almost.

 A quarter-mile from the finish line, Greg collapsed.
-Exhausted, dehydrated, but still tough as heck.
+Exhausted, and dehydrated, but still tough as heck.
 He was transported to the hospital and the race director called him afterward.
 "So are you done running marathons?" he joked.
 "I told him I was not, and he referred me to another event in 2014."

 This time, Greg was able to finish!